sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Cost:** 300 credits

-While it is functioning, a biomonitor provides detailed medical data and helps regulate your bodyís systems.
+While it is functioning, a biomonitor provides detailed medical data and helps regulate your body√≠s systems.
 Creatures making Medicine checks on you while accessing the biomonitor do so with advantage, and you regain an extra hit point for every hit die you spend during a short rest.

 **Hacking*.*** If the monitor is disabled via hacking or the character is subject to an EMP blast, the monitor goes into a failsafe mode.
 During this time, you suffer the effects of two levels of fatigue that cannot be removed until the implant is reset.
 Resetting the biomonitor requires a short rest and a cybernetics kit.
-Additionally, when a hacker who gains access to the biomonitorís output data makes a successful attack roll against you they deal extra damage equal to their proficiency bonus.
+Additionally, when a hacker who gains access to the biomonitor√≠s output data makes a successful attack roll against you they deal extra damage equal to their proficiency bonus.
 Resetting the implant removes this damage bonus.

 Comms Implant